RedHatNordicsSA/linux4win/content/lab0.md

 # Welcome to the lab

 Hello and welcome to the lab.
 First off, if you are not familiar to Linux, do not worry, you will be soon.
-Knowing Linux is not a prerequisite for this lab, with that said, if you do notice something that you simply do not understand that is a bug which you should report.
+Knowing the Linux operating system is not a prerequisite for this lab, with that said, if you do notice something that you simply do not understand that is a bug which you should report.

-Today, Linux is used to run everything from modern cars to Satellites, IoT devices, core network parts of the internet, major internet services such as search engines, social networks and more.
+Today, the Linux operating system is used to run everything from modern cars to Satellites, IoT devices, core network parts of the internet, major internet services such as search engines, social networks and more.
 Modern innovative companies such as Google, Facebook, LinkedIn, Netflix, Spotify and Amazon are all founded on Open Source technology, including Linux.

 This means that the knowledge you'll get today will be widely applicable to a large number of technical sectors and domains.

+This lab is meant to get you a hands on start with Linux and does not deal with all theory around the operating system as such.

 # Lab graphics